Broadband speed test

 Plenty of factors can impact your broadband speed including:

-• The type of connection – There are three main connection types: ADSL, fibre to the cabinet (FTTC) and fibre to the premises (FTTP).
-The speeds of each vary massively, with FTTP – or full fibre – offering the fastest speeds.
+• The type of connection – for example ADSL, fibre to the cabinet (FTTC), fibre to the premises (FTTP) and cable broadband.
+The speeds of each vary massively, with FTTP – or full fibre – and cable offering the fastest speeds.

 • How many people are online – If several people in your household are online at the same time, the bandwidth is being split between all of you.